imsadhappy/seclgroup/README.md

 ### Setup

-To start using all the tools that come with ` Oceaa` you need to install the necessary Node.js and Composer dependencies :
+To start using all the tools that come with `SECLGroup` you need to install the necessary Node.js and Composer dependencies :

 ```sh
 $ composer install